BGDragos/taxisa2b-quiz/README.md

 ![TaxisA2B](/assets/images/taxisa2b.jpg)

-# TaxisA2B | Transportation
+# TaxisA2B Quiz

 ![FavIcon](https://github.com/BGDragos/milestone-project-1/blob/main/assets/images/favIconT.png?raw=true)
 - Our logo is clearly for anyone who searching for taxi service, doesn't matter how many tabs are opened in any browser our favicon it's still lighting.
-- For this favicon we used our logo and mixed with some research on [W3Schools](https://www.w3schools.com/) I made TAXISA2B looking great.
+- For this favicon we used our logo and mixed with some research on [W3Schools](https://www.w3schools.com/), I made <b>TAXISA2B QUIZ</b> looking great.

 Established in 2018 by me owner and registered person at CRO / 654230, person who developed this small Quiz just for fun, purpose of this game is to involve our clients in exploring much better the trip.
 I, owner of TaxisA2B shared accuarte pictures snipped from <b>Google Maps</b>.